 Who are your students?

 Most of our students are secondary school social studies teachers with widely varying degrees of experience.
 Our students range in age from 22 to 65, with an average age of 39.
 Some are new teachers having recently finished their undergraduate studies.
 Others are veteran educators who bring a wealth of practical experience to class with them.
 Still others are mature adults just starting out in the classroom after military service or a career change.

 What they all have in common is a passion for American studies and a desire to become the seasoned scholars their students need.
 They know that graduate studies shouldn't simply be a way to complete certification requirements; they see a master's program as a means to becoming a more knowledgeable, more effective teacher.

 Are all of your students teachers?

 No!
 While the program's unique summer and online schedule was developed to meet the needs of teachers, the program has attracted professionals from a range of occupations, as well as others who simply have a strong interest in history and American government.
-Because of the flexibility of our evening and weekend online courses and the intensive nature of our weeklong summer courses, the program has attracted government and legislative staff, higher education professionals, public policy researchers, museum and historical society staff, and others.
+Because of the flexibility of our evening and weekend online courses and the intensive nature of our weeklong summer courses, the program has attracted government and legislative staff, higher education professionals, public policy researchers, museum and historical society staff, and others (including a state university president, a veterinarian, and an emergency medicine doctor).
 In general, our students want to study under a veteran faculty of noted historians and political scientists at an established university on a schedule that fits their needs.
 Only Ashland offers this combination of quality and flexibility.

 Where do your students come from?